Alexander Zverev: 2020: US Open final

-2021: Olympic gold and ATP Finals champion
+2021: Olympic gold, second ATP Finals title

 Zverev began his season in February with the ATP Cup, where he represented Germany with Jan-Lennard Struff, Kevin Krawietz and Andreas Mies to reach the semi-finals.
 In his first Grand Slam tournament appearance at the 2021 Australian Open, he defeated Marcos Giron, Maxime Cressy, Adrian Mannarino and Dušan Lajović.
 His run ended in the quarterfinals, where he lost to the eventual champion and world No. 1 Novak Djokovic.
 In March his first tournament was in Rotterdam, where he lost in the first round to Kazakh Alexander Bublik.
 He continued his performances in Acapulco, where he won his 14th ATP title by defeating Stefanos Tsitsipas in the final.
 At the tournament in Miami, he lost in the second round to Finland's Emil Ruusuvuori.

 At his first tournament in 2021 on clay in Monte Carlo, Zverev finished in the third round, losing to David Goffin.
 In Munich, he reached the quarterfinals, losing to the 107th ranked tennis player in the world, Ilya Ivashka.
 At the Madrid Open, Zverev defeated Rafael Nadal, Dominic Thiem, and Matteo Berrettini en route to his fourth Masters 1000 title and 15th career title.
 At the same tournament, he also reached his first semifinal in doubles at a Masters 1000, partnering with compatriot Tim Pütz, but withdrew from the match.
 He reached the quarterfinals of the Masters 1000 in Rome, losing to eventual tournament winner Rafael Nadal.
 In his second Grand Slam tournament of the year – in Paris, where he was seeded No. 6 – he won against Oscar Otte, Roman Safiullin, Laslo Đere, Kei Nishikori and Alejandro Davidovich Fokina.
 In the semifinal, he played Stefanos Tsitsipas, to whom he lost after a 5-set battle.

 Zverev's first appearance on grass started with a tournament at home in Halle – he lost in the second round to the eventual tournament winner Ugo Humbert.
 At Wimbledon, seeded No. 4, he equaled his best achievement at the tournament to date – reaching the fourth round for a second time.
 Along the way he defeated Tallon Griekspoor, Tennys Sandgren and Taylor Fritz.
 He was defeated in the fourth round by Félix Auger-Aliassime in five sets.
 Following this run he returned to the top 5 after 2 years on 12 July 2021.
 At the Olympics, Zverev beat Yen-hsun Lu, Daniel Elahi Galán, Nikoloz Basilashvili and Jérémy Chardy to reach the semifinals.
 In the semifinals, despite being a set and a break down against world No. 1 Novak Djokovic, Zverev rallied to break back and won eight games in a row on his way to win in three sets.
 He defeated Karen Khachanov in straight sets in the final to claim the Olympic gold medal.
 Zverev became the first German man to win a gold medal in singles and the first to win a medal since Tommy Haas won his silver medal at the 2000 Sydney Olympics.